Filter by type:

 @article{calderita2014therapist,

 author="L.V.
 Calderita and L.J.
-Manso and P. Bustos and C. Suarez and F. Fernandez and A. Bandera",
+Manso and P. Bustos and C. Suárez and F. Fernández and A. Bandera",

 title="THERAPIST: Towards an Autonomous Socially Interactive Robot for Motor and Neurorehabilitation Therapies for Children",